Operational technology (OT) presents unique security challenges for industrial and critical infrastructure operators.

 OT Asset Visibility

 Asset discovery in OT and IoT environments can be completely passive based on observing mirrored traffic to not disrupt critical processes, trigger alarms or generate additional traffic.
-Beyond discovery, the ultimate benefit is reducing the mean time to recover from any security incident in your OT environment.
+Beyond discovery of OT devices, the ultimate benefit is reducing the mean time to recover from any security incident in your environment.

 Network diagrams offer a high-level map of static configurations but lack the ability to continually monitor traffic and timestamp network or data changes.
 The Nozomi Networks solution helps you get a complete view of communicating devices and traffic patterns to build a visualization map that can accelerate investigations and quickly identify ways to better segment networks and monitor assets and communications.